Alexander Shelley: Nuremberg Symphony Orchestra

-In September 2009, Shelley was named the youngest ever Chief Conductor of the Nuremberg Symphony Orchestra, with an initial contract of four years.
-In 2011, his contract was extended to 2017.

-During his tenure the orchestra dramatically increased their international touring, travelling to China, Italy, the Czech Republic and Austria.
+In September 2009, Shelley was named the youngest-ever chief conductor of the Nuremberg Symphony Orchestra, with an initial contract of four years.
+In 2011, the orchestra extended his contract to 2017.
+During his tenure, the orchestra increased their international touring, travelling to China, Italy, the Czech Republic and Austria.
 Live recordings of their performances in Vienna's Musikverein and Prague's Smetana Hall were released on Colosseum Records.

-For nine consecutive years Shelley conducted and presented Nuremberg's ‘Klassik Open Air’ concerts - Europe's largest annual classical concerts - performing to a combined audience of over 500,000.
-His final concert was attended by over 80,000 people.
+For nine years, Shelley conducted and presented Nuremberg's ‘Klassik Open Air’ concerts.
+Over 80,000 people attended his final 'Klassik Open Air' concert.
 He concluded his Nuremberg tenure at the close of the 2016–2017 season.

 Shelley's first album for Deutsche Grammophon, with Daniel Hope and the Stockholm Philharmonic, was released in September 2014.
-Shelley's second album for Deutsche Grammophon, a recording of Peter and the Wolf with Germany's National Youth Orchestra featuring Die Toten Hosen singer Campino, was awarded the Echo Klassik prize in 2016.
+Shelley's second album for Deutsche Grammophon, a recording of an expanded version of Peter and the Wolf with Germany's National Youth Orchestra featuring Die Toten Hosen singer Campino (in the German version) and rock singer Alice Cooper (in the English version), was awarded the Echo Klassik prize in 2016.

-Royal Philharmonic Orchestra

-In January 2015, after several years of collaborations as a guest conductor, the Royal Philharmonic Orchestra named Shelley its principal associate conductor, curating an annual series in London's Cadogan Hall, as well as touring nationally and internationally with the orchestra.

-Shelley has focused on a variety of themes in his Cadogan Hall programming, including:

-2015/ 2016 season: ‘Paris to New York’, celebrating the wide variety of styles and influences on the transatlantic musical output of the 1920s and 1930s.

-2016/ 2017 season: ‘Symphonic Soundscapes’, exploring the music of Sibelius and Prokofiev on the 100th anniversary of the October Revolution.

-2017/ 2018 season: ‘Myths and Fairytales’, which featured the many scores that have taken inspiration from the literature of myths and fairytales.

-2018/2019 season: ‘Seeking New Horizons’, a series of concerts that looks at the influence of immigration on the music of the last 150 years.

-2019/2020 season: 'Composer 360', exploring musical influences and relationships that inspired great composers.